MSW Application Checklist - International Students

 - Completion of an undergraduate or graduate degree at an accredited college or university in the US, English-speaking Canada, the United Kingdom, Ireland, Australia, or New Zealand.

-Although the MSW admissions process takes place through St. Catherine University, student records are managed through the University of St. Thomas.
 To qualify for issuance of the I-20, International applicants must complete the International Student Questionnaire, the Financial Support documentation, and the Identification and Immigration Documents as detailed on the University of St. Thomas International Graduate Admissions website»